TAU-FASTLab/CHARM/FESTO/ROS2/readme.md

 ## ROS2 Implementation with FIROS

-This guide describes the ROS2 implementation with FIROS.
+This guide describes the proposed ROS2 implementation with FIROS.
 The first step is to install ROS2 on the local computer.
 Ubuntu 20.04 is used on virtual machine and ROS is installed on it.
 Foxy distribution was used for the project that can be installed from:

 https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html